A BRIEF HISTORY

 - Sovereign laws for use of firearms.

 Some-what akin to fitting a square peg in a round hole, using external qualification systems (Maritime qualifications, Royal Yachting Association, Coastguard and Maritime small boat operators, National Outdoor certificates etc) to achieve some manner of minimum skill standard is at best a stopgap measure.
-These external systems themselves are well established and good for what they are designed for, but none of them can examine to the specific requirements of a tourism guide in the polar environment.
+These external systems themselves are well established and good for what they are designed for, but none of them can examine to the specific requirements of a guide in the polar environment.

 Despite all these other systems, in 2017 there was still the option to self-regulate in terms of minimum standards.
 Self-regulation within a framework of a non-partisan professional association was always going to be a much cheaper and preferable option for all stakeholders and offered an opportunity to really change the game in polar tourism.

-The PTGA concept was borne out of the IAATO/AECO Field Staff Conference in Toronto in 2015.
-During many sessions and discussions there were calls for IAATO/AECO (who represent the Operators) to “do something about standards”.
+The PTGA was borne out of the IAATO/AECO Field Staff Conference in Toronto in 2015.
+During sessions and discussions there were calls for IAATO/AECO (who represent the Operators) to “do something about standards”.
 A group of industry veterans started discussing the possibility and began drafting core competencies and syllabi and passing these around for comment.
-The response was positive and encouraged them to commit to, and create a legal entity Industry Association and begin the process of building the complex structure of the emergent Polar Tourism Guides Association.
+The response was positive and encouraged them to commit to, and create a legal Professional Industry Association and begin the process of building the complex structure of the emergent Polar Tourism Guides Association.